-A Women’s Coastal Pilgrimage
+Women’s Coastal Pilgrimage

 “I walk in the world to love it.” - Mary Oliver

-These pilgrimages are both adventure and homecoming —a place to meet yourself in the vastness of nature and the quiet strength of supportive community.
+Step away from the familiar and embark on a journey that is both adventure and homecoming - a place to meet yourself in the vastness of nature and the quiet strength of supportive community.

 Everything you need to know

-• More than a hiking trip, it’s a gentle pilgrimage — time to strip back to what’s essential, to carry only what you need, and to walk in step with the tides and your own breath.
+• More than a hiking trip, it’s a gentle pilgrimage - time to strip back to what’s essential, to carry only what you need, and to walk in step with the tides of your own breath.

 “Not all who wander are lost.” - J.R.R.
 Tolkien

-Each day will weave together:
+Over our journey we will weave together:

 • Walking & exploration of the Lizard Peninsula’s wild coastline